Towards a Hands-Free Query Optimizer through Deep Learning: Introduction

 \section{Introduction}

-Query optimization, e.g. transforming SQL queries into physical execution plans with good performance, is a critical and well-studied problem in database systems (e.g.~\cite{volcano, systemr}).
+Query optimization, e.g. transforming SQL queries into physical execution plans with good performance, is a critical and well-studied problem in database systems (e.g.~\cite{volcano, systemr, robust_qo, quickpick}).
 Despite their long research history, the majority of existing query optimization systems share two problematic properties: \begin{enumerate} \item{They are, or are composed of, carefully tuned and complex \emph{heuristics} designed using many years of developer-based experience.
-Furthermore, these heuristics often require even more tuning by expert DBAs to improve query performance on each individual database (e.g.~tweaking optimization time cutoffs, adding query hints, updating statistics).} \item{They take a ``\emph{fire and forget}'' approach in which the observed performance of a execution plan is never leveraged by the optimization process in the future, hence preventing query optimizers from systematically ``learning from their mistakes.''} \end{enumerate}
+Furthermore, these heuristics often require even more tuning by expert DBAs to improve query performance on each individual database (e.g.~tweaking optimization time cutoffs, adding query hints, updating statistics, tuning optimizer ``knobs'').} \item{They take a ``\emph{fire and forget}'' approach in which the observed performance of a execution plan is never leveraged by the optimization process in the future, hence preventing query optimizers from systematically ``learning from their mistakes.''} \end{enumerate}

 Of course, there are several notable exceptions.
-Many optimizers use feedback from query execution to update cardinality estimates~\cite{AboulnagaSelftuningHistogramsBuilding1999, ChenAdaptiveSelectivityEstimation1994, leo}, and many adaptive query processing systems incorporate feedback~\cite{adaptive_qp_rl, cuttlefish}.
-However, in this vision paper, we argue that recent advances in \emph{deep reinforcement learning} (DRL)~\cite{deep_rl} can be applied to query optimization, resulting in a ``hands-free'' optimizer that (1) can tune itself for a particular database automatically without requiring intervention from expert DBAs, and (2) tightly incorporates feedback from past query optimizations and executions in order to improve the performance of future queries.
+Many optimizers use feedback from query execution to update cardinality estimates~\cite{AboulnagaSelftuningHistogramsBuilding1999, ChenAdaptiveSelectivityEstimation1994, leo}, and many adaptive query processing systems~\cite{adaptive_qp_rl, cuttlefish} incorporate feedback as well.
+However, in this vision paper, we argue that recent advances in \emph{deep reinforcement learning} (DRL)~\cite{deep_rl} can be applied to query optimization, resulting in a ``hands-free'' optimizer that (1) can tune itself for a particular database automatically without requiring intervention from expert DBAs, and (2) tightly incorporates feedback from past query optimizations and executions in order to improve the performance of query execution plans generated in the future.